 - Other: Uncategorized traffic that does not fall into one of the above categories

-Tagged sources is the measurement of interest to us today, as it offers the groundbreaking ability to quantify off-Amazon advertising campaigns.
+Tagged sources are the measurement of interest to us today, as they offer the groundbreaking ability to quantify off-Amazon advertising campaigns.

 How To Use Tagged Sources Data

 Ready to break down your data?
 For only a few steps on your end, Amazon Store Insights can start tracking for you.